daniel-samson/typefs/README.md

 Type FS
 ====

 Type FS is a package that provides a single way to access and manipulate many types of storage services.
-Type FS is a package for NodeJs and Typescript projects.
+Type FS is a package for NodeJs and TypeScript projects.

 ## Project Status